-Alex Thode has been heavily involved in the marching arts since 2008, and is becoming a heavily sought-after arranger for marching bands across the continental United States.
+Alex Thode has been heavily involved in the marching arts since 2008, and is becoming a highly sought-after arranger for marching bands across the continental United States.
 His intuitive sense of musical color, emotion, pacing and direction helps derive maximum general effect in his marching band arrangements.
 He aims to steer clear of literal, verbatim transcriptions of source material for his marching band arrangements, instead injecting his own unique compositional voice and arranging style, while still maintaining accessibility and recognizability for audiences and judges.

 Alex's clientele includes numerous class champions and runners-up, semi-finalists, finalists and grand champions at the local and state level.
 His clients have also been Bands of America (BOA) Regional Finalists, as well as regular participants at BOA Grand Nationals and many other Regional and Super Regional events.

 Alex is a graduate of Greendale High School in Greendale, Wisconsin, where he was an avid student leader and participant in all areas of their music program, including their Sudler Shield award-winning marching band as a member of the front ensemble for all four years, where he also served as section leader his senior year.
 He was also the proud recipient of the John Philip Sousa award.
 Immediately after graduating in 2012, he joined the Greendale band staff as a front ensemble technician until 2014, and has been arranging their music and serving as an additional music instructor since 2013.
 During his time with Greendale, his arrangements have been performed by them in the 2016 Macy’s Thanksgiving Day Parade, and will also be featured in the 2020 Tournament of Roses Parade in Pasadena, California.

 Along with composing works for marching band, Alex also has been commissioned to write middle school and high school concert band works.
 Alex is a member of ASCAP.